PossibleLlama/worklog/docs/README.md

 If you store the configuration file somewhere other than `$HOME/.worklog/config.yaml`, you will need to specify where, via this flag.
-It will have to be provided everytime you use this, as such, if you want to permanently use another location, setting this as an alias will likely be most useful.
+It will have to be provided every time you use this, as such, if you want to permanently use another location, setting this as an alias will likely be most useful.